 Most steel baths come with tap holes pre-drilled, so all you need to do is choose your perfect set of bath taps.

-As steel is a natural material, it can be recycled once it comes to the end of its life, meaning you’re doing your bit for the environment.
+For those who are keen to be green, steel can be recycled once it comes to the end of its life, meaning you’re doing your bit for the environment.